PhuyalGaurav/python-projects-scripts/README.md

 # Project Name

-This project contains most of my Python scripts and projects. you are free to use any of the code here for your own projects, just be sure to star ⭐ the repo first.
+This project contains most of my Python scripts and projects.
+You are free to use any of the code here for your own projects, Just be sure to star ⭐ the repo first.
 Happy Ctrl + c, Ctrl + v ing :) .

 ## Table of Contents